NikolaiRadke/Noko/howto_compile/README.md

 ### platform.txt

-To compile NOKO.ino, you need to modify the file configuration file platform.txt.
+To compile Noko.ino, you need to modify the file configuration file platform.txt.
 - In Linux, it can be found under `/usr/share/arduino/hardware/arduino/avr/platform.txt`